NicholasDaviesNZ/raspi_multispectral_camera/README.md

     ssid="xxxxxx"
     psk="xxxxxxx"
 }
-to the boot partition
+to the boot partition or rewrite the image and check/update the firstrun.sh file to ensure it is correct

-for the pi zeros, go into the root partition and sudo nano /etc/dhcpcd.conf and go to the end for pi zero 1 add:
+For the pi zeros, go into the root partition and sudo nano /etc/dhcpcd.conf and go to the end for pi zero 1 add:

 interface usb0